VictoriousGladiator/CompNeuro/README.md

 # CompNeuro
-Work on the Coursera Course on Computational Neuroscience by University of Washington
+Working on the Coursera course on Computational Neuroscience offered by the University of Washington